saivempali/GossipSimulator/README.md

 # GossipSimulator
-Implemented Gossip and Push-sum protocols in scala.
+Implemented Gossip and Push-sum protocols in scala using akka actors.